The role of good nutrition

-An analysis of the Nurses’ Health Study (I and II) failed to show a link between fat consumption and development of MS. And a theoretical connection between dairy sensitivity and the number and severity of MS flare-ups hasn’t been proven by
+An analysis of the Nurses’ Health Study (I and II) failed to show a link between fat consumption and development of MS. A theoretical connection between dairy sensitivity and the number and severity of MS flare-ups also hasn’t been proven by

 Drinks with aspartame, caffeine, and alcohol can irritate the bladder.
-According to nutritional guidelines from the National Multiple Sclerosis Society, it’s best to stay away from these drinks if you have bladder-related MS symptoms.
-But you don’t have to worry about aspartame causing MS. That’s a myth.
+According to nutritional guidelines from NMSS, it’s best to stay away from these drinks if you have bladder-related MS symptoms.
+But you don’t have to worry about aspartame causing MS, that’s a myth.

 The decision to shift to a gluten-free diet, which eliminates all wheat, rye, barley, and triticale foods, should be made on a case-by-case basis.
 The researchers also recommended early detection and treatment of gluten intolerance for MS patients.

 No scientific evidence shows that refined sugars are linked to MS flare-ups.
-However, going easy on sweet foods helps you manage your weight, which is very important for people with MS. Sugar- and calorie-laden foods can pack on pounds, and extra weight can increase MS-related fatigue.
+However, refined and processed sugar is highly inflammatory and should be limited.
+In addition, going easy on sweet foods helps you manage your weight, which is very important for people with MS. Sugar- and calorie-laden foods can pack on pounds, and extra weight can increase MS-related fatigue.

-Although there is no cure for MS, the disease is not fatal.
+MS is a lifelong disease posing unique challenges that may change over time, but most people with MS find ways to manage their symptoms and lead rich, fulfilling lives.
 Heart disease and cancer are the leading causes of death in people with MS — the same as in the general population.
-There is no need to adopt a rigid or severely restrictive diet if you have MS.
+There’s no need to adopt a rigid or severely restrictive diet if you have MS.